Coercive Control – May 2021.

-If you suspect that you are experiencing coercive control, or that you are witnessing this occurring to someone else – you should not hesitate to report it.
+If you suspect that you are experiencing Coercive Control, or witnessing this occurring to someone else – don’t hesitate to take action and report it.

-There are also support groups with 24 hour helplines available for people which find themselves in difficult circumstances and need to talk confidentially.
-These include:
+There are also support and helpline services available for people who need to talk confidentially.
+Details are at:

 What constitutes adult abuse? – December 2020.